 C-1.1 All the packaging material/package manufactured shall meet relevant standards of BIS (Bureau of Indian Standards) pertaining to safety, quality, and performance wherever applicable.

 C-1.2 The manufacturer of packaging material/package must produce the consent clearance as per the provisions of Water (Prevention and Control of Pollution) Act, 1974 and Air (Prevention and Control of Pollution) Act, 1981 along with the authorisation, if required, under the Environment (Protection) Act, 1986 and the rules made thereunder to BIS while applying for Eco-Mark.
-Additionally, the manufacturer shall also comply with the provisions under Prevention of Food Adulteration Act, 1954 and rules made thereunder, wherever necessary.
+Additionally, the manufacturer shall also comply with the provisions under Prevention of Food Adulteration Act, 1954 and Rules made thereunder, wherever necessary.

 C-1.3 The packaging material/package may display in brief the criteria based on which the product has been labelled as Environment Friendly.